-Director of Parks & Facilities means the Director of Parks & Facilities or other person duly adopted, step and variations thereof.
+Director of Parks & Facilities means the Director of Parks & Facilities or other person duly biological, adopted, step and variations thereof.

-Family Member means a parent, grandparent, or sibling, and includes the biological, intended to be used for the burial of human remains or Cremated

-Grave means a space of ground within a lot in a Cemetery used or
+Family Member means a parent, grandparent, or sibling, and includes the means a space of ground within a lot in a Cemetery used or Grave intended to be used for the burial of human remains or Cremated means a receptacle made of durable material placed around a Grave Liner means a natural burial in a designated section of a Cemetery as Green Burial described in Section 6 of this Bylaw.